neuvector/docs/user/pages/06.scanning/02.registry/docs.md

 The scan results include vulnerabilities by image layer, if this option was selected during registry/repository configuration, as well the compliance checks results.
 Click the compliance tab when viewing the scan results for the image to see compliance checks.

-Scanning will also discover and list all Modules (ie, an inventory) in the image, as shown below.
+Scanning will also discover and list all Modules (i.e. an inventory) in the image, as shown below.
 It will also summarize the vulnerability risk by module and list all vulnerabilities for each module.

 ![Modules](Image_Modules.png)